 Who are these monsters?
 Let’s see – Twitter, Google, Facebook, Microsoft, ISPs, telecoms, smartphones, PCs, tablets, banks, insurance companies, retailers, food stores, and more, all of which gather and store unimaginable amounts of personal data and associated other information (known as metadata).
 This data is salable, attractive, in great demand by the NSA, governments, hackers, big business, onliners, and others.

-A report in the Washington Post on July 31, 2013 quoted Twitter as saying that “the US government continues to make the most requests for information about the social network’s subscribers”.
+As far back as 2013, a report in the Washington Post quoted Twitter as saying that “the US government continues to make the most requests for information about the social network’s subscribers”.
 Why not – it is not illegal.
-Also, disturbingly, Twitter was actually hacked in February 2013, with hackers gaining access to information on over 250,000 users (Toronto Star, Feb.
+Also, disturbingly, Twitter was actually hacked back in February 2013, with hackers gaining access to information on over 250,000 users (Toronto Star, Feb.
 2, 2013).
 Twitter also mentioned at the time that other companies and organizations were similarly attacked, despite all well-intentioned assurances of security.
+And up to now, 2020, hearing about breaches has become commonplace.

-Ann Cavoukian, Ontario’s information and privacy commissioner, published “A Primer on Metadata: Separating Fact from Fiction” (http://www. ipc.on.ca).
-She contends that hiding behind the innocent word ‘metadata’ is the way surveillance programs try to downplay the serious implications of the use of this data for digital profiling and invasion of privacy.
+Dr. Ann Cavoukian, Ontario’s former information and privacy commissioner, published “A Primer on Metadata: Separating Fact from Fiction” (https://www.google.com/search?channel=crow2&client=firefox-b-d&q=a+primer+on+metadata+separating+fact+from+fiction) a while ago.
+She contended that hiding behind the innocent word ‘metadata’ is the way surveillance programs try to downplay the serious implications of the use of this data for digital profiling and invasion of privacy.
 Again, there are not really any legal restrictions on all of this – we humans created this magic so quickly that we can barely deal with the implications.

 How to get around some of this?
-Pay cash, forget about telling everyone on Facebook what you had for dinner, who all your relatives are, what you look like, what your newborn baby looks like, and don’t lose your smartphone!
-Also, apparently there are so called safe search engines such as DuckDuckGo and Ixquick which promise that they do not collect data (Oskar Garcia, Toronto Star, July 27, 2013).
+Pay cash, forget about telling everyone on Facebook what you had for dinner, whom all your relatives are, what you look like, what your newborn baby looks like, and don’t lose your smartphone!
+Also, apparently there are so called safe search engines such as DuckDuckGo, Qwant, Startpage, Swisscows, SearX and others which promise that they do not collect data (https://itsfoss.com/privacy-search-engines/).

 Some of this, not all, as you may not be able to get around having home and car insurance, paying taxes, buying a car, seeing a doctor, filling prescriptions, owning a phone.
 One news report showed a high security division of an unnamed country going back to good old Underwoods, Royals, and carbon paper.